Bounding entanglement dimensionality from the covariance matrix: Applications

-In fact, \cref{cor:1} detects states that are not detected by \cref{eq:fidcrit}.
-For example consider the mixed state $\varrho=\tfrac{1}{2}\kb{\Psi_{3}}{\Psi_{3}}+\tfrac{1}{4}(\ket{23}+\ket{32})(\bra{23}+\bra{32})$ with Schmidt number $s(\varrho)=3$, where $\ket{\Psi_{3}}:=(1 / \sqrt{3})(\ket{00}+\ket{11}+\ket{22})$.
-Its Schmidt number certified by fidelity witness is at most $2$~\cite{WeilenmannPRL2020BeyondFidelity}, while \cref{cor:1} detects the actual Schmidt number $3$.
-The advantage of \cref{cor:1} is that it is a criterion which is invariant under a change of the local bases in the definition of $\Gamma_\varrho$.
+One advantage of \cref{cor:1} is that it is a simple criterion which is invariant under a change of the local bases in the definition of $\Gamma_\varrho$.
 In general, in fact, it is not obvious which basis is more convenient to consider for the evaluation of \cref{theo1}.
-A special case in which this is actually clear is when the density matrix can be written as a mixture of states with the same Schmidt bases, so called Schmidt-correlated states~\cite{gittsovich08}.
+See \cref{app:LOBs} for a discussion.
+A special case in which this is actually clear is when the density matrix can be written as a mixture of states which share the same Schmidt bases $\varrho=\sum_{kl} \varrho_{kl} \kb{kk}{ll}$, so called Schmidt-correlated states~\cite{gittsovich08}.
+In that case, a canonical basis which is optimal is constructed precisely from an operator basis associated to the two Schmidt bases.
 For this particular class of states we can even observe that our theorem provides a necessary and sufficient condition.
+A sketch of the proof follows, while all technical details are given in \cref{app:SchCorrSt}.

 \begin{observation} A Schmidt-correlated state $\varrho=\sum_{ij} \varrho_{ij} \ket{ii}\bra{jj}$ satisfies $s(\varrho)> r$ {\it if and only if} it violates \cref{eq:CMCrankr}. \end{observation}